Cole Wehrle: Education

 Wehrle gained a degree in Journalism and English at Indiana University before going to graduate school at the University of Texas, gaining a PhD there in 2017, for which his dissertation was titled "The Narrative Dimensions of Empire: Time and Space in the British Imperial Imaginary, 1819–1855".
 Wehrle earned a doctorate in the literature of British colonialism.

 Career

-While studying at the University of Texas, Wehrle began developing his first game, Pax Pamir, about Afghanistan during the fall of the Durrani Empire, inspired by Pax Porfiriana, a game designed by Phil Eklund et al., and set during the Mexican Revolution (1910–1920).
+While studying at the University of Texas, Wehrle began developing his first game, Pax Pamir, about Afghanistan during the fall of the Durrani Empire, inspired by Pax Porfiriana, set during the Mexican Revolution (1910–1920).
 Pax Pamir was published in 2015 under Sierra Madre Games, with Wehrle working with Phil Eklund to do so, as he did for the first edition of John Company in 2017.
 He subsequently designed the 2016 game An Infamous Traffic about the opium wars of China, in which he "believes he achieves the payoff by juxtaposing sobriety with absurdity."